algony-tony/Python3-Fp-growth/Readme.md

 Announce:
 ---------

-This Project is fork from [enaeseth](https://github.com/enaeseth)'s open source Project [Python FP-Growth](https://github.com/enaeseth/python-fp-growth).
-Seace that the project haven't been maintained for several years, I decide to fork a new project for python3's version.
+This Project is a fork of [enaeseth](https://github.com/enaeseth)'s open source Project [Python FP-Growth](https://github.com/enaeseth/python-fp-growth).

+Since that project hasn't been maintained for several years, I decided to fork a new project for python3's version.

 Installation
 ------------

 After downloading and extracting the package, install the module by running `python setup.py install` from within the extracted package directory.

 (If you encounter errors, you may need to run setup with elevated permissions:
 `sudo python setup.py install`.)

 Library Usage